blynkkk/blueprints/ESP32 Weather Station Edgent/README.md

 #### How to Reset a Device Configuration
 If your mobile device does not detect the Blynk network, then you most likely need to reset the configuration of your ESP32.
 Follow the steps below.
    - Open the serial port terminal.
-   - Press and hold the "boot" (right) button on your ESP32 for 10 seconds.
+   - Press and hold the **Boot** button on your ESP32 for 10 seconds.
 The serial port monitor terminal should display the following message:
         - [XXXXX] Hold the button for 10 seconds to reset the configuration…
-   - After 10 seconds, release the “boot” button.
+   - After 10 seconds, release the **Boot** button.
 You should see the following in the terminal:
         - [XXXXX] RUNNING => RESET_CONFIG
         - [XXXXX] Resetting configuration!
         - [XXXXX] Configuration stored to flash